therealddx/midvec2-lib/README.md

 midvec2-lib is the continuation of my "midvec" project, a C library with similar goals, but shallower and broader scope.
 That project was originally named as a mashup acronym between **m**achine learning, **i**mage processing, **d**igital signal processing, and **vec**tors".
 Over time, however, my primary interest floated away from ANNs and playing with bitmaps; honing instead towards a complete solution for a narrower problemset.

 #### *What else should I know?*
-- This library and its deliverables are provided by me under GPLv3 (reference 'LICENSE'), for zero dollar cost.
+- This library and its deliverables are provided under GPLv3 (reference 'LICENSE'), for zero dollar cost.
 By downloading and using the code, you agree to the license's terms.
 - If you like this library, take a look at midvec2-gui; the Qt visualization of this code.
 - Please forward comments and questions to me here, on GitHub.